Financial Advisor Promissory Note Attorney Updated December 1, 2020

 The reasons this provision is included are obvious.
 While most employees are at-will employees, brokerage firms still want this arrangement to be spelled out so that the employee can not later argue that the brokerage firm made promises of employment for a specified period of time.
 Although there is caselaw that claims that an NASD (now FINRA) arbitration agreement changes a broker’s at-will relationship with a brokerage firm to “something else,” requiring justification for a discharge (see, e.g. Paine Webber v.
 Agron, 49 F. 3d.
 347, 352 (8th Cir.
 1994)), “at-will” provisions are generally enforced.

 (2) Promissory Notes also almost always provide for the broker being obligated to reimburse the brokerage firm for any costs of collection in the event of default (including attorney’s fees and costs).
-Although many states require that an attorney fees provision be reciprocal (meaning that the broker would be entitled to his/her attorneys’ fees if he/she disputes the debt and ultimately prevails), the provision in the promissory notes will not be drafted that way, and a broker should be aware that they may be on the hook for the brokerage firm’s attorneys fees if they fail to repay their prior employer.
+Although many states require that an attorney fees provision be reciprocal (meaning that the broker would be entitled to his/her attorneys’ fees if he/she disputes the debt and ultimately prevails), the provision in the promissory notes will likely not be drafted that way, and a broker should be aware that they may be on the hook for the brokerage firm’s attorneys fees if they fail to repay their prior employer, go to a hearing, and lose.

 (3) Similarly, the Notes also generally provide for interest to accrue both while the broker remains with the brokerage firm and after default.
 As such, if the broker is in default and is considering settling, it is better to do so sooner rather than later.